Graphic: Bottle PR Agency

 Endorphins also stimulate dopamine, a neurotransmitter associated with desire and motivation.
 Dopamine helps you to recall, recognize, and focus on those things in your life that trigger endorphins, whether it is a yummy food, the comfort of a parent, your best friend, or a romantic partner.
 Dopamine is probably the primary molecule that reminds an individual which ASMR videos are best at triggering endorphins, and then keeps that individual focused and watching a seemingly uninteresting video for 30 minutes or more.

 The relaxing sensation felt during ASMR is also partially due to the endorphins, and also due to oxytocin – another molecule that is central to bonding.
 Oxytocin is a neurotransmitter and a hormone that is stimulated by endorphins.
 This molecule is sometimes called the “bonding hormone”, “moral molecule”, or the “love drug” because it has been shown to be so important to the close bonds formed between infants and parents, or between romantic partners.
-The increased levels of oxytocin between closely bonded individuals has been established in many other species.
+The increased levels of oxytocin between closely bonded individuals have been established in many other species.
 As oxytocin increases in the brain, there is a consistent response of increased contentment, increased trust, and decreased fear.

 Oxytocin is likely to be the primary cause of the comfort, relaxation, and decreased stress of ASMR.
 Oxytocin also contributes to the tingles because oxytocin increases the sensitivity of endorphin receptors.
 Oxytocin and endorphins together are also very good at decreasing cortisol, a hormone released during chronic stress.